-Sustainable Development How the project contributes to the Goals Targeted identified SDG 13 Climate Action (mandatory) The emissions from the project stove are less than the baseline stove.
+Sustainable Development Goals Targeted How the project contributes to the identified SDG 13 Climate Action (mandatory) The emissions from the project stove are less than the baseline stove.
 Similarly, SLS replace kerosene lanterns and reduce emissions.
 Therefore, GHG emissions are reduced.
-1 No Poverty The project stoves and SLS provides access to basic services (namely cooking and lighting) that are efficient and less polluting compared to baseline technologies/practices 3 Good Health and Wellbeing Improved cookstoves results in lesser emissions of CO/PM2.5 therefore improving the the indoor air quality and health of the end-users.
+1 No Poverty The project stoves and SLS provides access to basic services (namely cooking and lighting) that are efficient and less polluting compared to baseline technologies/practices.
+3 Good Health and Wellbeing The project stoves and SLS results in lesser emissions of CO/PM2.5 therefore improving the indoor air quality and health of the endusers.
+5 Gender Equality The project results in reduced time for wood collection for women thereby freeing up time for them to utilize on other income generating/productive activities.
+7 Affordable and Clean Energy The project provides access to affordable and cleaner technologies, i.e., improved cookstoves for cooking and Solar lighting Systems for lighting purposes.
+8 Decent Work and Economic Growth Employment is generated in manufacturing, dissemination and maintenance of CEPs by the project.

-5 Gender Equality The project results in reduced time of wood collection for women thereby freeing up time for them to utilize on other income generating/productive activities.
-7 Affordable and Clean Energy Project provides access to affordable and cleaner technologies i.e. improved cookstoves for cooking and Solar lighting Systems for lightning purpose.
-8 Decent Work and Economic Growth Employment is generated in manufacturing, dissemination and maintenance of CEPs by the project 12 Responsible Consumption and Production The project leads to reduced consumption of non-renewable biomass fuel due to dissemination of energy efficient and cleaner cooking and lighting technologies.
+12 Responsible Consumption and Production The project leads to reduced consumption of non-renewable biomass fuel due to dissemination of energy efficient and cleaner cooking and lighting technologies.
 15 Life on Land The project leads to reduced reliance on forest fuels (non-renewable biomass) thereby promoting forest restoration/conservation due to dissemination of energy efficient and cleaner cooking and lighting technologies.